luukfroling/BEP/parts/06-discussion.md

 # Discussion
 ## Model is only as good as your data

+First, the trained AttU-Net model reconstructed 20 images based on a validation set of phantoms.
+The first 4 reconstructions of the second phantom are shown in [](#bone_recons) where we can see the model recognises features present in the phantom but fails to fully distinguish between bone and water features.
+Looking at the RMS error over time for the first three phantoms as plotted in (#reconPhantom), the reconstructions generated using the AttU-Net model have a lower RMS error early on before converging to a higher value than the iterative algorithm.

+Looking at the final iterations of the iterative algorithm for the 20 validation phantoms, it can be seem some images do not converge to a visually accurate state as displayed in figure [](#wrong).
+The iterative algorithm does not always generate reliable results, in this work these unreliable results have been used as training data.
+This possibly explains why the AttU-Net fails to converge as more iterations are generated, as the network has been trained on data where a subset does not converge either.

 The AttU-Net model does recognise features present in the phantom but fails to iteratively get closer to the ground truth.
 This is apperent from the features present in the reconstructed images of the first iterations shown in [](#bone_recons), and the convergence to a higher RMS error than the iterative aproach for all phantoms shown in [](#reconPhantom).
 Part of this result can be explained using the common phrase 'a model is only as good as the data it gets'.

 Looking at the reconstruction results shown in [](#wrong), it is clear the iterative algorithm does not always generate reliable results.
 Similar images will have been used during training as well, which can negatively impact the training results.
 For future research it's recommended to only use images reconstructed using the iterative aproach with a rms error smaller than a set threshold to ensure quality of the data.

 ## non-machine learning speedup

+Averaging over all 20 reconstructions of the validation set for both the iterativ algorith and the AttU-Net model, an average speedup can be defined as the average time it takes for the iterative aproach to reach the same RMS as the model.

 Looking at the reconstruction time, the AttU-Net is more optimised than the iterative algorithm.
 The AttU-Net makes use of the PyTorch framework which is highly optimised for machine learning tasks.
 The iterative algorithm has been implemented from scratch and does not include any form of optimisations.
 For future research it is recommended to also optimise the iterative approach by, for example, performing the matrix multiplications from equation [](#projection_eq) in parallel.
 This makes for a more accurate comparison of the rms error against time for the two methods.

 ## Image size, model size, number of projections

-Currently, it's hard to predict how the running time of the AttU-Net model will grow as the input image grows.
+The current network as defined in the [notebooks](#) Currently, it's hard to predict how the running time of the AttU-Net model will grow as the input image grows.
 The model currently takes 0.5 GB of storage for a 32 x 32 x 32 image.
 Testing the model for bigger images will require a larger number of projections as well to capture all the image.
 On top of that the number of channels within the network must increase for each layer to accomodate a larger feature map.
 To properly compare running times, one must a build model similar to the AtttU-Net model which reconstructs larger images with the same average error.
 This makes sure no accuracy is lost during comparison.